Developer guide

 "key": "terms-and-conditions"

 The title of the user questionnaire, displayed as the block title on the user's side.
-The title can be an <object>
+The title can be an <object> containing different languages, allowing the title to be displayed in the selected language during the verification flow.

 -